Here to Help

 How to buy the right Fire and Fire Surround

 If you are not buying a hearth and back panel from us, then the first thing to check is that the hearth that you have is large enough for the surround to stand on.
-This is the E measurement on our dimensions.
-There is no hard and fast rule as to how much space there needs to be on the left and right-hand side of the surround legs.
-We would recommend at least 1/2 of an inch on each side, but this depends on your room.
-So for example, if your hearth is 54'' long then we would say that you should aim to have an e measurement of no more than 53''.
-Of course, if you are buying everything from us we will make sure that it all fits.
+The 'E' measurement on our dimensions gives you the outside leg to outside leg dimension, your hearth needs to be larger than this dimension.
+There is no hard and fast rule as to how much space is left either side of the legs, it is personal preference and often depends on your particular situation.
+If space isn't an issue then we would say on a 54'' hearth aim to have an 'E' measurement of no more than 52''.
+Of course, as we always say, call us if you aren't sure we can help you work this out.

 The same goes for the shelf.
 Often people have small chimney breasts; we would give at least 1/2 an inch on either side of the shelf.

-Of course, this is just preference, and some customers do take their fire surrounds right up to the edges.
+Of course, this is just preference, and some customers, even with plenty of space, prefer to take their 'E' measurement right up to the edge of the hearth, its whatever suits you best.

-If you are going to have the fire surround made to measure and you are wondering how to get the sizes right then the way to do it is to first work out your important size.
+If you are going to have the fire surround made to measure and are wondering how to get the sizes right then start with the most important size.
 This may be the size of the hearth, a hole in the carpet where the last surround went, the size of the chimney breast or the size of the opening for your open fire.
-If you have changed the width, then it's simply a case of adding or reducing the same number of inches onto each width dimension.
+If you have changed the width, then it's simply a case of adding or reducing the same number of inches onto each width dimension (A, E and C).
 With the height, we tend to increase or reduce by approximately half the amount added or taken off the width.
-Of course, we are here to help and will always give you advice about your fire surround, and often we will make changes such as changing the thickness of the leg or fascia, but to start this is a good rule of thumb.
+We have put together a guide on how to work out your sizes, and this can be seen by clicking HERE.

-We always recommend ordering some wood samples, the colours look different in real life to the monitor, or even to a shop with their lighting.
+We recommend ordering some wood colour samples, the colours look different in real life to the monitor, or under shop lighting conditions.

-Have a look at our description of the colours before ordering, it's not easy to describe colours, but along with the colour swatches on the website, and different surrounds shown in almost all the colours throughout the site, it should give you a good idea where to start.
+Have a look at our description of the colours before ordering, it's not easy to describe colours, but along with the colour swatches on the website, and different surrounds shown in almost all the colours throughout the site, you should get a pretty good idea where to start.